northstowekarate/northstowekarate.github.io/training/index.md

 ## Locations
 <h3 id="location-cabin">The Cabin</h3>

-1 The Green, Pathfinder Way, Northstowe, Cambridge, CB24 1FD
+1 The Green, Northstowe, Cambridge, CB24 1FD

 Parking is available outside.
 Additional parking can be found nearby at either Pathfinder Primary School or Longstanton Park and Ride.